Students feel fascism has no place on campus - The Wichitan

 There have been a slew of words to describe President Donald Trump.
 One word has become increasingly associated with the POTUS in the last month: fascist.
 According to Google Trends, “fascist” has had a parallel increase in Google searches to “Trump” since President Trump’s election on Nov.
 8, 2016.

+Students like Nissa Khan, psychology sophomore, fear students who believe in the fascist ideals are a danger to people on campus who don’t share similar political ideologies.

 “I can’t walk around around campus without seeing someone with a Trump hat or sticker on,” Khan said.
-“If any of these people were to be caring a gun which they are allowed to do according to the conceal carry rule on campus and they adhere to fascist, racist, xenophobic, islamophobic, homophobic ideologies they could quite honestly kill or injure people.
+“If any of these people were to be carrying a gun, which they are allowed to do according to the conceal carry rule on campus, and they adhere to fascist, racist, xenophobic, Islamophobic, homophobic ideologies they could quite honestly kill or injure people.
 So yeah, I definitely think students are feeling less safe at MSU.”

 Kalli Root, English junior, is disappointed in the current administrations and the “fascist direction” it appears to be headed in.